June 21, 2018

 KB: The way things are.
 The way things are is the way I’ll put it, if we’re gonna be brief.
 But I’ve always questioned and I’ve always had a way of looking at things a bit differently.

 I think that’s why me and Kate Tempest connected at such a young age.
-Because we both can’t remember the first time we met each other.
+Neither of us can remember the first time we met each other.
 We just remember being bezzies.
 Literally.
 One day I didn’t know her, and the next we were in each others’ houses every day for years.
 A lot of that was us sitting down and saying, “right we gotta make music and tell people what’s going on and get people to think differently because of this fuckery.”
 Ya get what I’m saying?
 That all comes again from my parents being on that side of the creative fence where the cause is just as heavy as the song.
 All of that shit, I think that’s a big part of my musical upbringing.

 E: But I think that also feeds into what the ethos is with DEM1NS.